 Clinical presentation of gestational trophoblastic disease

-Most affected women in the UK develop vaginal bleeding in the first trimester and undergo uterine evacuation at about 10 weeks' gestation.
-It is most often diagnosed on an early dating scan but features include:
+- Most affected women in the UK develop vaginal bleeding in the first trimester and undergo uterine evacuation at about 10 weeks of gestation.
+Features such as hyperemesis, abnormal uterine enlargement, hyperthyroidism, anaemia, respiratory distress and pre-eclampsia are now rare as a result of routine use of ultrasound in early pregnancy.

 - Metastatic disease very rarely presents with dyspnoea or abnormal neurology, including seizures.

 - Urine and blood levels of hCG.
 A urine pregnancy test should be performed in all cases of persistent or irregular vaginal bleeding after a pregnancy event.
 Levels of hCG may be of value in diagnosing molar pregnancies but are far more important in disease follow-up.

 - Histology.
 Definitive diagnosis is made by histological examination of the products of conception.
 All forms of GTD have distinctive morphological features, depending on which tissues they are derived from.

 - Ultrasound in the first trimester may not be reliable.
 The typical 'snowstorm' appearance occurs mainly in the second trimester, showing a heterogeneous mass with no fetal development, and theca-lutein ovarian cysts.